Training structure

 Faculty of Science

-Key points covered:
+Key topics covered:

-(1) analysis of deformation at all scales, and associated tectonic regimes
+(1) analysis of deformation at all scales and associated tectonic regimes

-(3) balanced structural cross-section,
+(3) balanced structural section,

 (5) different rheological and structural contexts (brittle and ductile structural levels, compressive and extensive regimes, homogeneous and stratified environments),